If you open the OpenPhone app to a "Subscription expired" message, there are several reasons why you might be receiving it.

 If you're an Android user, you can follow these steps to restore your subscription:

 - On your Android phone or tablet, open the Google Play Store.

 - Tap Menu -> Subscriptions.

 - Tap the subscription you want to restore

 2. Your credit card on the OpenPhone account expired

-Whether you're subscribed through iTunes, Google Play or you're signed up through the OpenPhone website, when your credit card on the OpenPhone account expires, your subscription will expire at the end of your billing period.
+Whether you're subscribed through Apple, Google Play, or you're signed up through the OpenPhone website, when your credit card on the OpenPhone account expires, your subscription will expire at the end of your billing period.

 If you get the "Subscription expired" message and restoring the subscription doesn't work, verify that the credit card on your account is active.
-If needed, change your credit card from within the app or on your iTunes / Google Play accounts.
+If needed, change your credit card from within the app or on your Apple / Google accounts.

 3. There's a billing error on your account